TomArcher/technical-blog/content/posts/tfp-chatgpt/index.md

 ## Further Reading

 APA 7 references are probably overkill for a blog post.
-But if you’d like to explore the same journal articles I drew from when I wrote my university paper, here they are:
+But if you’d like to explore the same journal articles I drew from when I wrote the original university paper that was the catalyst for this post, here they are:

 - Solow, R. M. (1957). *Technical Change and the Aggregate Production Function.* *The Review of Economics and Statistics,* 39(3), 312–320. *(No direct link)*
 - [Reati, A. (2001). *Total Factor Productivity - a Misleading Concept.* PSL Quarterly Review, 54(218), 313–332.](https://doaj.org/article/e036df80c66540b3bbf188c4a9267f56)